zkutasi/homelab/backups/urbackup/README.md

 # UrBackup

-[UrBackup](https://www.urbackup.org/) is a Client-Server architecture backup solution, where the design clearly has built in multiühost support.
+[UrBackup](https://www.urbackup.org/) is a Client-Server architecture backup solution, where the design clearly has built in multi-host support.

 ## The setup